soomla/knowledge-base/src/documents/cocos2dx/cpp/GrowUltimate_GettingStarted.html.md

 layout: "content"
 image: "Bundle"
 title: "GrowUltimate"
 text: "The perfect All In One solution for your game.
-If you want your users to have the perfect experience in your game then this bundle is for you."
+If you want your users to have the perfect experience in your game then this integration is for you."
 position: 14
 theme: 'platforms'
 collection: 'cocos2dx_grow'